christyxoxokk/DVD-Project-Module-2-SQL-Project/README.md

 Query 6: What are the top 10 films rented?

-Key feature to show is limit.
+Key feature to show is Limit.
 Order by will be also used to return Films and Rental Rate
 ```
 SELECT title AS "Films"
 FROM film